 - a.
-Heighten self-awareness by giving attention to personal assumptions, values, biases, strengths and limitations. - b.
-Examine the pervasive nature of ethical issues in therapeutic relationships. - c.
-Explore ethical decision models that lead to professional practice. - d.
-Examine the ACA ethical standards and five moral principles as applied to selected case studies. - e.
+Heighten self-awareness by giving attention to and exploring personal assumptions, values, biases, strengths and limitations that may affect the counseling process. - b.
+Examine the pervasive nature of ethical issues that arise in therapeutic relationships. - c.
+Explore ethical decision models that lead to professional practice and develop proficiency in making objective decisions based upon circumstances and the welfare of those involved. - d.
+Examine relevant ethics codes, professional literature, laws, and principles and develop proficiency in applying these to selected case studies.. - e.
 Explore legal point of view and history of selected legal concepts from therapeutic practice. - f.
-Apply laws, regulations, ACA ethical code, moral principles, and client rights to a professional standard of care. - g.
-Discuss the difference between mandatory ethics and aspirational ethics. - h.
-Learn to make applications regarding confidentiality and privilege. - i.
-Develop a personal model of ethical behavior including personal values, choices, assumptions, and moral conviction. - j.
-Explore personal theoretical orientation and how it relates to ethics and the delivery of competent care. - k.
-Understand the components of professional competency and the steps professionals need to take to ensure that competency and professionalism are not compromised in practice. - 1.
-Achieve competency in client education and the informed consent process.
+Discuss and understand the difference between mandatory ethics and aspirational ethics. - g.
+Develop an awareness of the issues related to confidentiality and privacy and sensitivity regarding circumstantial and cultural meanings of confidentiality and privacy. - h.
+Develop a personal/professional identity model that is reflective of ethical behavior including personal values, choices, assumptions, and moral conviction. - i.
+Explore personal and professional theoretical orientations and clearly identify how this relates to ethical practice and the delivery of competent care. - j.
+Understand the components of professional competency and the steps professionals need to take to ensure that competency and professionalism are not compromised in practice. - k.
+Explore and understand professional responsibilities related to relationships with supervisors, supervisees and colleagues. - 1.
+Achieve competency in client education and the informed consent process. - m.
+Develop an understanding of the issues related to the evolving nature of the profession with regard to distance counseling, technology, and social media.